Board of Management

-- Parents Nominees : Fiona O’Sullivan and John Crowley
+- Parents Nominees : Aoife Twomey and Ed Kelly

-- Community Nominees : Eileen Buckey and John O’Mahony
+- Community Nominees : Paul Sheehan and John O’Mahony

 Boards of Management of primary schools are appointed for a four year term.
-The term of office for new Boards of Management is from 1 December 2011 to 30 November 2015.
+The term of office for new Boards of Management is from 30 November 2015 to December 2019.

 The Board manages the school on behalf of the Patron and is accountable to the Patron and the Minister.
 The Board must uphold the Catholic ethos of the school and is accountable to the Patron for so doing.
 The Principal is responsible for the day-to-day management of the school, including guidance and direction of the teachers and other staff of the school, and is accountable to the Board for that management.